7 Best Credit Card Payment Apps 2023

 - Limited support hours

-Square offers a free POS that comes with a built-in credit card payment app which works seamlessly on a mobile device so it consistently makes our list of top mobile credit card processors.
-Its POS software includes industry-specific inventory, ecommerce, and checkout features, not to mention add-ons and integrations that allows the system to grow, making it a great choice for small businesses and startups.
+Square offers a free POS and credit card payment app that works seamlessly on iOS and Android mobile devices.
+It consistently makes our list of top mobile credit card processors.
+Square’s POS software includes inventory management, ecommerce, and checkout features, not to mention add-ons and integrations that allow the system to grow, making it a great choice for small businesses and startups.

 Payment Processing

-At 2.6% + 10 cents for card-present transactions and 3.5% + 15 cents for keyed-in transactions, Square’s fees are somewhat higher than many on our list.
-For example, SumUp, at 2.75% for in-person transactions, seems higher.
-However, Square adds 10 cents per transaction.
-Those dimes can add up, especially if you have low-dollar-value transactions.
+Square’s fees are somewhat higher than many apps for credit card payments on our list.
+For example, SumUp’s 2.75% for in-person transactions may seem higher, but Square’s additional 10 cents per transaction can add up, especially if you have low-dollar-value transactions.

 POS